semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 ## Installation

-**If you just want to try Elasticsearch, you can get rid of the installation, since I already installed it on the Vagrant virtual machine, provided with this article.**
+**If you just want to try Elasticsearch, you can get rid of the installation, since I already installed it on the Docker cluster, provided with this article.**

-First of all, please take a look at the prerequisites to install Elasticsearch (at the time I wrote this article, Elasticsearch version is 1.6.0).
+First of all, please take a look at the prerequisites to install Elasticsearch (at the time I wrote this article, Elasticsearch version is *1.6.0*).

 - Java 6 or more installed on each server of the cluster. **(Java 7 is highly recommended)**
 - OpenJDK is highly recommended.